 This is seen as an evolving role of the Task Force with the fundamental task and mandate of serving its goals and needs in each region, specifically related to the implementation of conservation measures following on from the selection of IMMAs in each region.

-To facilitate this process, a permanent regional community of practice of place-based marine mammal experts is created as a follow-up to each regional IMMA workshop, under the facilitation of a regional co-ordinator, tasked to:
+To facilitate this process, a permanent regional community of practice of place-based marine mammal experts is created as a follow-up to each regional IMMA workshop, under the facilitation of one or more regional co-ordinators, tasked to consider the following issues (pending availability of resources):

-assemble the regional group by co-opting and involving the region’s marine mammal place-based conservation experts, covering all relevant species, subregions and other aspects as needed (various threat experts, MPA and MSP experts, etc.), and maintaining the group’s membership list (names, contact details and specialties);
+assemble the regional group of experts (including names, specialties and email addresses of experts) covering all relevant species, subregions and other aspects as needed (various threat experts, MPA and MSP experts, etc.);

-prepare for initial and follow-up regional workshops by encouraging the expert group to submit areas of interest (AoI) and other information under the guidance of the IMMA Coordinator (IMMA Secretariat);
+assist the preparation for initial and follow-up regional workshops by encouraging the expert body to submit relevant information and “Areas of Interest” (AoI) submissions under the guidance of the IMMA co-ordinator;

-assist in logistical and other support for regional IMMA workshops and follow-up actions, such as the drafting and approval of informative IMMA Factsheets made in collaboration with the IMMA Secretariat;
+assist in logistical and other support for the regional IMMA workshop and follow-up actions;

-ensure that all the relevant occurrence data deriving from the workshops are contributed to global databases (such as OBIS SEAMAP).
+contribution of all the relevant occurrence data deriving from the workshops to global databases (such as OBIS SEAMAP);

 Participants at each regional workshop and those contributing supporting data form the nucleus of the regional expert group.
-The regional co-ordinator is appointed by the Task Force chairs from within the group, and included amongst the Task Force members.
+The regional co-ordinator is appointed by the Task Force chairs from within the group, and is invited to become a member of the Task Force.

 The regional co-ordinator is responsible for maintaining and expanding the group, as needed, and to conduct actions in support of the envisioned tasks in collaboration with the Task Force and with the relevant IUCN SSC Specialist Groups.